YannNeves/todo-react/README.md

-# Getting Started with Create React App
+# To-do with React

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made in React during a challenge called "5 Projetos em 5 Dias" by [B7Web](https://b7web.com.br).
 ## Available Scripts

 In the project directory, you can run: